Davina6/FSANZ-ANU-Foodborne-Illness-Costing/README.md

 ## How do I make custom figures and summary tables from results?

-The outputs in `./Outputs` are all designed to be easily machine readable so can be used to create Figures and tables. programmatically.
+The outputs in `./Outputs` are all designed to be easily machine readable so can be used to create Figures and tables programmatically.
 For example code and outputs for figures See `./Report/Figures.R` and `./Paper and Presentations`.
 For example code and outputs for summary tables see `./Report/BuildReportTables.R` and the many csv files in the same folder (e.g. `./Report/DetailedCostTable.All pathogens.Initial Disease.csv`).

 # Details of each data type